 Verifying your Google My Business listing is a straightforward process with several options, which businesses can choose depending on eligibility.

 - Postcard Verification: Undeniably the most common method to verifying a local listing, brand managers can request a postcard containing a 5-digit code.
 Once requested, Google will mail a postcard to the listed business address.
-Once managers receive the postcard, they can enter the 5-digit code on the GMB dashboard to complete the verification process.
+Once managers receive the postcard, they can enter the 5-digit code to complete the verification process.

-- Phone/Text Verification: Through this method, businesses will receive a 5-digit code from an automated phone call or text message.
+- Phone/Text Verification: Businesses will receive a 5-digit code from an automated phone call or text message.
 While less common than postcard verification, this method can complete the process quicker.

 - Email Verification: Like phone and text verification, this method verifies your Google listing instantly!
 Once you request an email on the GMB dashboard, Google will email a verification link.
 Simply open the email, and click on the button to bring your listing live.

 - Bulk Verification: Businesses operating more than 10 locations may become eligible for bulk verification.
 Keep in mind that “Service Area Businesses” (SABS) and marketing agencies cannot use this method.

 - Manual Verification: This option becomes available when businesses are only eligible for postcard verification but cannot receive mail at a physical address.
 Managers can manually resolve the verification process offline or via a live video call with the Google My Business support team.
 For offline verification, businesses will need photographic or video evidence of your business that must meet strict and specific requirements.
 If Google decides that the offline methods are not sufficient, you will have to schedule a live video call.

 After finally resolving the verification process, you can add edits to your business information across Google.
 Further, you also view insights on the dashboard, add new photos, create posts, and respond to online reviews.

 Using Google My Business to Dominate Local Search Queries